JnuSimba/APUE/README.md

 APUE
 ====

-There are some exercises  and mini projects like miniShell about unix environment programming.
+There are some exercises  and mini projects like miniShell about unix system programming.

 Enter every sub directory, just run make.